 Protein-DNA binding: data, tools & models

-Below is an annotated list with databases containing position-specific weight matrices or measured binding energies and third-party software to transform weight matrices to thermodynamic parameters to be used as input for the calculations.
-Our own software is described on a separate page.
-Note that resources below are only for TF-DNA binding.
-Also have a look at the lists of online tools for nucleosome positioning and epigenetic modifications.
+Below is an annotated list with databases containing TF binding parameters (position-specific weight matrices, binding energies, cooperativity parameters, etc) and tools to transform bioinformatic parameters such as weight matrices to biophysical parameters such as binding energies.
+Our software for calculation of TF binding to chromatin is described on a separate page.
+Also have a look at separate lists of online tools for nucleosome positioning and epigenetic modifications.
 Please feel free to contact me with suggestions/corrections.

 *Entries are added in the order "newest first", there is no ranking.